rpkg-dev/pkgsnip/README.md

 # pkgsnip: Provides Handy (R) Markdown Snippets for Package Authors

 pkgsnip ships ready-to-go (R) Markdown snippets and labels intended to be used in roxygen2 documentation or as knitr child documents.
 Also included are some predefined R condition messages and a table of abbreviations commonly used in R code.
-All of them are designed to reduce unnecessary repetition and instead standardize R-package documentation wherever possible.
+All of them are designed to reduce unnecessary repetition and standardize R-package documentation wherever possible.

 ## Details